F.A.Q.

 Do you test on animals?

-No, we do not and we have checked with our suppliers and they also do not test on animals.
-Mineralized is a also vegan product.
+No, we do not, and we have confirmed with our suppliers that they also do not test on animals.
+Mineralized is also a vegan product.

 Why a powder?

-We offered a powder to stay true to our values about choosing ingredients for their safety and effectiveness.
+We chose a powder to stay true to our values of selecting ingredients based on safety and effectiveness.

-Synthetic chemicals are commonly used to create sticks, gels and creams, and we wanted to stay away from those.
+Synthetic chemicals are commonly used to create sticks, gels, and creams, and we wanted to avoid them.

 How long does it last?